apache/arrow-site/_posts/2022-10-19-arrow-flight-sql-jdbc.md

 We're excited to announce that the Arrow project now includes a [JDBC][jdbc] driver [implementation][impl] based on [Arrow Flight SQL][flight-sql].
-This is courtesy of a software grant from [Dremio][dremio], a data lakehouse platform.
+This is courtesy of a software grant from [Dremio][dremio-arrow], a data lakehouse platform.
 Contributors from Dremio developed and open-sourced this driver implementation, in addition to designing and contributing Flight SQL itself.

 Flight SQL is a protocol[^1] for client-server database interactions.
 It defines how a client should talk to a server and execute queries,